TalEliyahu/awesome-security-newsletters/README.md

 - [Zero Day](https://zetter.substack.com) - If you love stories about hackers, spies, cybercrime and the intersection between cybersecurity and national security, this publication should interest you - Prepared by Kim Zetter [@KimZetter](https://twitter.com/KimZetter)

+- [Last Week in Security](https://blog.badsectorlabs.com) - A summary of the interesting cybersecurity news, techniques, tools and exploits from the previous week.

+- [This week in security](https://this.weekinsecurity.com/) - A weekly tl;dr cybersecurity newsletter of all the major stuff you missed, but really need to know.
+It includes news, the happy corner, a featured cyber cat (or friend), and more.
+It's sent every Sunday, and is completely free.
+Prepared by Zack Whittaker [@zackwhittaker](https://twitter.com/zackwhittaker).

+- [CyberSecNewsWeekly](https://buttondown.email/CybersecNewsWeekly) - A weekly collection of news, articles, tools and tutorials by a security professional (@lormayna) for security professionals audience.
 - [Unsupervised Learning Community](https://danielmiessler.com/newsletter/) - Daniel spends 20+ hours a week consuming content, and every Monday morning he sends a summary of the most important stories - Daniel Miessler [(@DanielMiessler)](https://twitter.com/DanielMiessler)

 - [Risky.Biz](https://srslyriskybiz.substack.com/subscribe) - It’s your weekly digest and analysis of the big stories shaping cyber policy.
 Prepared by Brett Winterford [(@breditor)](https://twitter.com/breditor), Tom Uren [(@tomatospy)](https://twitter.com/tomatospy), and Patrick Gray [(@riskybusiness)](https://twitter.com/riskybusiness).